How Long After a Settlement Do I Get Paid in South Carolina?

 • Non-economic damages.
 Non-economic damages don’t come with inherent monetary values.
 Instead, they account for the harm to your physical and emotional health.
 Examples include pain and suffering, scarring, disfigurement, and disability.

-What Is the Average Personal Injury Settlement?
+What Is the Average Personal Injury Settlement in South Carolina?

 Personal injury cases vary widely from one to the next.
 With that, there’s no information regarding the average value of these claims.
 As noted, how much you can recover depends on your unique situation, including how seriously you were injured.